splicebox/PsiCLASS_paper/README.md

 ### Categorize the transcripts based on expression level

+Generate the FPK for each sample:

+	#!/bin/sh

+	for i in {01..25}
+	do
+	        echo $i
+		perl GetSimAbundance.pl sim.gtf sim_results/sample_${i}_1.fasta.gz > sim_abundance_${i}.out
+	done

+Get the max FPK for each sample across the samples:

+	perl GetHighestFPK.pl sim_abundance_out.list > max_FPK.out

+Split the annotation into three categories (low, med, high)

+	perl SplitSimRef.pl sim_chr2.gtf max_FPK.out sim_chr2

+## Commands for plot

+The plots are generated through the commands in plot.R

 ## Availability of GTF files generated in the manuscript

 ## Availability of raw data (fasta/fastq, BAM files)